Valentin0709/Test-Q/README.md

 The application runs using resources from the Microsoft .NET Framework (version 2.0) which comes preinstalled with all Windows version starting with Windows 7.
 Test Q also requires a stable internet connection.

 ## Key features
 * Test Q has an intuitive GUI which enables any user to navigate readily between all the different sections of the app.
-This is accomplished by using a minimalist and friendly design which takes advantage of a simple color palette, suggestive images, nonambiguous instructions and a reduced number of buttons programmed to execute simple functions.
+This is accomplished by using a minimalist and friendly design which takes advantage of a simple color palette, nonambiguous instructions and a reduced number of buttons programmed to execute simple functions.

 * Users can create a personal account which is used to track their future progress.